 This medium roast is pure 100% Kona coffee and is made from the largest beans of the highest quality.
 The beans are hand-picked from a single estate, sun-dried, and then roasted by master roasters and before immediately being vacuum-sealed in a foil bag for freshness.

 Note: For the widest selection of Royal Kona blends, check out this page over at Hawaiian Coffee Company.

 If you prefer not to grind your beans, you can buy 100% Kona coffee pre-ground in a vacuum-sealed package.
 Please note that it will be a different flavor profile experience since it had been grounded previously, so some of the rich aromas will be left back on the Big Island; but the grounds will still deliver a pleasurable great coffee experience.

 #6 Hawaiian Kona Mountain Gold 100% Kona Coffee

 About $29.99 for a 16-oz. bag (But you can check out the latest prices here)

 4.2/5 stars based on 38 Amazon reviews

-Hawaiian Mountain Gold 100% Kona Coffeeis roasted by Ferrari Coffee Company, a family-owned 100-year-old coffee company with a coffee plantation located in the Kona Coffee Belt.
+Hawaiian Mountain Gold 100% Kona Coffee is roasted by Ferrari Coffee Company, a family-owned 100-year-old coffee company with a coffee plantation located in the Kona Coffee Belt.
 They believe their brand of Kona coffee is the best Hawaii has to offer and invites all to enjoy “The Finest Gourmet Coffee in the World.”
-Online reviewers praise this grind for its authentic Hawaiian taste and mild flavor profile.
+Online reviewers praise this grind for its authentic taste of Hawaii and mild f flavor profile.

 About $34.00 for a 16-oz. bag (Check out the latest discounts here)